Xylemm/VAC-Scripts/README.md

 2. Sounds/VAC/IcewindDale is the project folder.
 Name your project folder whatever you like.
 3. Put your voices in the Male and Female folders
 4. Put your sound files in Attack, Select, Move, Downed, and Death folders
-5. With both of the .ps1 files in the root mod directory, right click and select "Run with Powershell".
+5. Double click "GenerateDefs.bat".
 This automatically generates all of the SoundDefs and VoicePackDefs for your mod.

 Here's how it works (and doesn't work):
 -